quangnguyen3499/cookiecutter-fastapi/README.md

 FastAPI Cookiecutter Template
 =============================

+## !Important TODO:
+- Add decorator method class
+- Refactor SQLAlchemy

 Introduction
 ------------

-This projects consist of a `cookiecutter`_ template that generates a full structure for creating a RESTful API service project based on FastAPI following the MVC (Model-View-Controller) structure.
+This projects consist of a `cookiecutter` template that generates a full structure for creating a RESTful API service project based on FastAPI following the MVC (Model-View-Controller) structure.